Realm of the Mad God: Gameplay

 Players begin their game sessions in the Nexus.
-The Nexus consists of multiple sections featuring, among other things: a marketplace, healing fountains, and portals to enter the many realms within the game.
+The Nexus consists of multiple sections featuring, among other things: a marketplace, healing fountains, and portals to enter realms.
 The marketplace is scattered across the central Nexus and players commonly use this area to trade with other players as well as purchase items being sold in the Nexus using Realm Gold (the in-game currency that is purchasable with real money).
 Occasionally, packages may appear in the Nexus that can be purchased with Fame rather than Realm Gold.
 North of the marketplace is a large room that contains multiple portals leading to the "realms" (game map instances present on the server).
-Each of these realms are named after powerful monsters in the game (i.e. Medusa, Djinn, etc.).
+Each of these realms is named after powerful monsters in the game (i.e. Medusa, Djinn, etc.).
 The capacity of each realm is 85 people at once, and a full realm cannot be entered until a player in it dies or leaves.

 During gameplay, the player is directed to "quest" monsters which are indicated by a red marker at the edge of the game window.
 As their character levels up in the realm, they are guided from the "Beaches" and "Lowlands" areas at the edges of the map, through the "Midlands" and "Highlands," and to the more difficult "Mountains" (also known in-game as the "Godlands") in the center of the map.
 The Mountains host powerful monsters known as "Gods", which are significantly stronger than the other foes in the Realm but also provide more experience and better loot.
-Defeating certain quest enemies allow more powerful "event" bosses to spawn, which are unique and often once-per-realm bosses that can be killed to obtain higher-tier loot and open portals to rare dungeons.
+Defeating certain quest enemies allows more powerful "event" bosses to spawn, which are unique and often once-per-realm bosses that can be killed to obtain higher-tier loot and open portals to rare dungeons.

-Killing higher-level monsters such as Gods, event bosses, or dungeon bosses can grant the player permanent stat boost potions.
-These potions allow the player to improve their characters' stats even after reaching the highest level, and the character can consume these potions until the corresponding attribute is maxed out.
-These stats increases are permanent and will be maintained for the life of that character.
-The quality of the character's gravestone corresponds to the amount of stats they had maxed at the moment they had died.